 Check out Australia Zoo’s Aldabra Tortoises!

 Get up close and personal with our gentle giants, right here at Australia Zoo!
 Our Aldabra tortoises love a scratch and meeting our Zoo guests.
-Learn all about these herbivorous reptiles during the daily Tortoises LIVE! keeper demonstration at the Aldabra Tortoise Exhibit or out and about, exploring their home on Bindi’s Island.
+Learn all about these herbivorous reptiles during the daily Tortoises LIVE! keeper demonstration at the Aldrabra Tortoise habitat or out and about exploring their home on Bindi’s Island.

-Aldabra tortoises are native to the islands of the Aldabra Atoll and Seychelles, off the coast of Africa.
+Aldabra tortoises are native to the islands of the Aldabra Atoll and Seychelles, off the east coast of Africa.
 These reptiles are one of the largest tortoise species in the world.
 Crikey!
-Adults in this species stand at over one metre tall and weigh in at a whopping 300 kilograms.
+Adults in this species stand at over 1 metre (3.2 feet) and weigh in at a whopping 300 kilograms (660 pounds).
 These slow-moving tortoises carry their homes on their back, it acts as their refuge from any would-be predators!
 When under threat the tortoise will tuck its long neck and head inside its shell, folding their muscular-scaled legs in front of them, denying any uninvited animal access into their personal space.
 However, some visitors, such as small birds and lizards, are welcomed under their shell and into their skin folds.
 These small animals play an important role in removing any insects and parasites from their tough, leathery skin!

 Up to 1 metre